 The timeless alleys and squares have a notoriously confusing layout, but the Alfama is relatively compact, and you'll keep circling back to the same buildings and streets.
-Although now a somewhat run-down neighborhood, it has a down-to-earth charm—particularly during the June festivals of the Santos Populares—and smart bars and restaurants are slowly moving in.
+Once rather run-down, it now throngs with tourists as cool bars, boutique hotels, and restaurants are moving in.